What is Respect in Sport for Activity Leaders training?

 What do I do if I experience technical problems while completing Respect in Sport for Activity Leaders?

 Respect Group Inc. maintains a Help Desk that is available 24/7 in both French and English to provide you with support as you complete your training.
-You can contact the Respect Group Help Desk by email or by phone:
+You can contact the Respect Group Help Desk by email:

 - Help Desk Email Contact: firstname.lastname@example.org

 When contacting the Respect Group Help Desk, please ensure you provide clear information about the issue you are experiencing, the governing body which requested you complete the program, and the phone number (including area code) for which you may be contacted.